From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 Week 1 Resistance:

-Day 4, one team member: “This feels like a waste of time.
+On Day 4, one team member said, “This feels like a waste of time.
 We could just Slack.”

-Ingrid: “This week we caught 3 duplications, saving 20+ hours.
-15 minutes daily = 75 minutes weekly investment.
-20 hours saved = 16x ROI in week one.
-Not waste.
-High-signal coordination.”
+Ingrid answered, “This week we caught 3 duplications, saving 20+ hours.
+A 15-minute daily standup is a 75-minute weekly investment.
+20 hours saved gives a 16x ROI in Week 1.
+This isn’t waste.
+It’s high-signal coordination.”

 Week 1 Result: